-The service will support the work that both general practices and wider PCN teams will be undertaking on CVD diagnosis and prevention, under changes to the PCN Directed Enhanced Service which commenced on 1st October 2021.
-Best practice guidance for 2023/24 on the Network Contract Directed Enhanced Service for CVD prevention and diagnosis can be found on the [NHS England website](#).
+The service will support the work that both general practices and wider PCN teams will be undertaking on CVD prevention and management, under changes to the PCN Directed Enhanced Service which commenced on 1st October 2021.
+You can read more about these changes to the GP contract in [PSNC Briefing O35/21: Primary Care Networks - plans for 2021/22 and 2022/23](#).

-The updated [service specification](#) describes the requirements for provision of the service and it must be read and understood by all pharmacy staff providing the service.
+The updated service specification describes the requirements for provision of the service and it must be read and understood by all pharmacists and pharmacy technicians providing the service.